The beautiful flowers you see here are the heart shaped "Bleeding Heart", courtesy of Wikipedia and used under the Creative Commons License.

-A Woman's emotional heart is touched by receiving beautiful things on Valentines Day, but her physical heart is touched by the way she treats her own heart each and every day.
+A Woman's emotional heart is touched by receiving beautiful things on Valentines Day, but her physical heart is touched by the way she treats her own heart and body each and every day.

-What are some of the things a woman can do to take care of her own heart, and live a healthy life in general?
+What are some of the things a woman can do to take care of her own heart, prevent heart disease, and live a healthy life in general?
 Some of them are not new, but we do need reminders, don't we?

 - Eat a healthy diet - Yes, I know, you've heard that before more times than you'd like to mention, but it is so key.
 Those who live a low heart-risk lifestyle eat a diet rich in vegetables, fruit, whole grains that they are not allergic or sensitive too, fish and legumes.